dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 In the preceding sample:

-* The categories and levels are not suggested values.
+* The categories and levels aren't suggested values.
 The sample is provided to show all the default providers.
 * Settings in `Logging.{PROVIDER NAME}.LogLevel` override settings in `Logging.LogLevel`, where the `{PROVIDER NAME}` placeholder is the provider name.
 For example, the level in `Debug.LogLevel.Default` overrides the level in `LogLevel.Default`.
 * Each default provider *alias* is used.
 Each provider defines an *alias* that can be used in configuration in place of the fully qualified type name.
 The built-in providers aliases are:
   * `Console`